nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/open_data_module.md

 # Module 2: Open Data

+## We need your feedback on the OpenCore!

-To contribute to the discussion please head to https://learnopenscience.github.io/TOPS-OC2-data/intro.html.
+To contribute to the building of the Open Data module, please refer to [these instructions](/docs/Area2_Capacity_Sharing/OpenCore/readme.md#your-feedback-is-needed).

 # Learning Objectives
 * Describe key characteristics of open data